-Vague Age: In Equestria, there is a pretty substantial age gap between Twilight and Sunset, about the same as Twilight and Shining Armor.
-On "Earth", they can pass for the same grade.
+Vague Age: In Equestria, there is an implied age gap between Twilight and Sunset (though they can't be too far apart since Sunset's pony form is the same size as the Mane 6).
+On "Earth", they are in the same grade.
 Similarly, several ponies that are working adults in Equestria are still in High School in the other world.

 Vengeful Vending Machine: Twilight's first encounter with a vending machine in the human world goes this way, not because the machine is broken, but she just doesn't know how to use one and nearly ends up bucking it in frustration.